zimmski/tavor/doc/format.md

 > For example the following leads to a format parse error.
 >
 > ```tavor
 > START = +(?("a"))
 > ```
 >
 > The following example does lead to an error too, since alternation groups with an optional term are also forbidden.
 >
 > ```tavor
 > START = +("a" | )
 > ```

 Although the format definition allows the repetition to go on forever there are bounds since there is only a finite amount of memory available.
-The Tavor framework does additionally set a maximum repetition by default which can be altered by the `--max-repeat` option or the `MaxRepeat` variable in the `github.com/zimmski/tavor` package.
+The Tavor framework does set a maximum repetition which can be altered by the `--max-repeat` option of the Tavor binary or the `MaxRepeat` variable exported by the `github.com/zimmski/tavor` package.

 If no maximum repetition is set the repetition modifier repeats by default from one to infinite which can be altered with arguments to the modifier.
 The next example repeats the string "a" exactly twice meaning the `START` token does only hold the string "aa".